Kaiten: General arrangement

 The Type 93 torpedo formed the majority of this model of Kaiten with the only alterations being the warhead yield being increased from 490 kg and the control planes enlarged and altered to allow both gyroscope and pilot control.
 Between the torpedo warhead and the engine section is the torpedo compressed air flask, 6 (or 8 in later models) steering air bottles and the forward trim tank, followed by the control area and the pilot's seat.
 In later models the 5.5 L Tetrachloromethane starting air bottle is located in the cockpit and a further smaller trimming tank is supplied for use at initial launch.
 The engine section is slotted in above the aft trim tank with the joint protected by a sheet metal cowl.

 The pilot's compartment was entered from below through the lower hatch, which was mated to the host submarine.
 There was a small hand-operated periscope with a vertical range of about 70 cm, controls to arm and detonate the weapon if the attack failed and steering, velocity and depth controls.
 Batteries to power the 20,000 rpm gyroscope were located under the pilot's seat.

 The air was filtered by sodium peroxide stored in the pilot's compartment.

-The Type 6 Kaiten was a Type 1 with a modified forward air tank.
+The Type 6 Kaiten was a Type 1 with a modified forward air tank, while the Type 3 would've had an improved kerosene-oxygen engine, later used in the Type 4.

 Performance

 After initial trials in water, it was decided to have a maximum surface cruising speed and, for technical reasons, a minimum running speed at any depth of 9.5 km/h and a submerged running trim of 1–3° nose-down.

-During development and use several problems were encountered; the most pressing were major water leaks into the pilot's chamber during transport and deep diving, and explosions caused by ingress of water into the torpedo engine.
-These were never fully eliminated during the weapon's active service.
+Several problems were encountered during development and use; the most pressing were major water leaks into the pilot's chamber during transport and deep diving, and explosions caused by ingress of water into the torpedo engine.
+These were never fully eliminated.